hyperledger-labs/harmonia/src/r3/atomic-swap/corda/README.md

 ## Development Status

-This project is currently under development and being finalized.
+The atomic swap reference code is currently under development but nearing completion.
 Some of its components are in the process of refinement and preparation for community access.

 ### Component Overview and Status